FP-Diffusion: Improving Score-based Diffusion Models by Enforcing the Underlying Score Fokker-Planck Equation: How scores satisfy score FPEs

-First of all, we examine if $\bm{s}^{\textup{GMM}}$ satisfies the score FPE by computing $r_{\text{FP}}(t; \bm{s}^{\textup{GMM}})$ and plot it in Fig.~\ref{fig:gmm_fp_gt} (blue curve).
-We can see that the score FPE residual of the ground truth is almost zero, which empirically supports Corollary~\ref{th:fp}.
+We examine whether $\bm{s}^{\textup{GMM}}$ satisfies the score FPE by computing $r_{\text{FP}}[\bm{s}^{\textup{GMM}}](t)$.
+Figure~\ref{fig:gmm_fp_gt} shows its residual as a function of time (blue curve) and supplements with the time residual of $\bm{\tilde{s}_{\theta}^{\textup{GMM}}}$, obtained by solving Eq.~\eqref{eq:fp_guided}.
+The score FPE residual of the ground truth is almost zero, which empirically supports Proposition~\ref{th:fp}.

-Second, as we explain in Sec.~\ref{sec:FP_derivation}, we can solve score FPE for the score at any time if we are merely given a score at a single time moment.
-Namely, once we find a solution $\bm{\tilde{s}}$ to the following initial value problem of system of PDEs, we know a score at all time.